Tracking the Tropics: Tropical Depressions 13 and 14 expected to become Laura, Marco

 However, the NHC says the details of the long-range track and intensity forecasts are “more uncertain than usual” because the system could move over parts of the Greater Antilles this weekend.

+The depression is expected to produce 3 to 6 inches of rainfall over Puerto Rico and the Virgin Islands through Sunday.

-A Tropical Storm Watch is in effect for St. Maarten, Antigua, Barbuda, St. Kitts, Nevis and Anguilla.
+A Tropical Storm Watch is in effect for Puerto Rico, Vieques, Culebra, U.S. Virgin Islands, British Virgin Islands, Saba and St. Eustatius, St. Maarten, Antigua, Barbuda, St. Kitts, Nevis and Anguilla.

 Tropical Depression 14